Caribou-Targhee National Forest

-Guests can drive to the cabin from mid-May through mid-November, although about 13 miles of the trip are on gravel roads.
-These roads are only accessible by snowmobile the remainder of the year.
-The cabin provides several conveniences, but guests should be prepared to bring some of their own supplies and gear for a comfortable stay.
+Guests can drive to the cabin from mid-May through mid-November, weather permitting, although about 16 miles of the trip are on high-clearance gravel roads.
+During winter months November through May, access to the cabin is accessible by snowmobile or other snow means, on an ungroomed portion of the road.
+The cabin provides several conveniences, but guests should be prepared to bring most of their own supplies and gear for a comfortable stay.

-Guests will find two sets of bunkbeds with mattresses, a dining table and chairs, cooking pots, dishes and tableware.
-A wood stove is available for cooking and heating, and firewood is provided.
+Guests will find two sets of bunkbeds with mattress pads, a dining table and chairs.
+A wood cook stove is available for cooking and heating, and firewood is provided.
 A vault toilet is located in a separate building.

 Running water and electricity are not available.
 Guests must bring their own water supply as well as trash bags for packing out garbage.
 Bedding, matches, lighting and first aid supplies are not provided.